Here is Part 1, An Intro to Margin

 # of shares @ $10 is 200

-When a stock is fully margined, as in the example above, we are controlling $2000 of stock with $1000 of equity.
+Fully margined, as in the example above, we control $2000 of stock with $1000 of equity.
 So, the leverage is 2x.
 It is also important to note, that the investor can put up more cash and borrow less.
 More about this shortly.
-Interest will be accrued daily and debited in the investor’s account.
+Daily interest is accrued and debited daily to the investor’s account.

 Much of the trepidation about using margin tends to come from the next topic which is the “maintenance margin.”
 This is the minimum amount of equity that must be maintained in the account.
 If the account balance falls below this requirement, a “margin call” can be issued by the broker for more funds.